 Digital Marketing panel @London Vet Show

 L-R: Gudrun Ravetz - British Veterinary Association, Tracey Morley Jewkes - Linneaus, Justin Phillips - Practice Made Purrfect, Lisa Robb - IVC Evidensia

-How do I get more Google reviews?
+How do I get more Google reviews for my vet practice?

 It may be an old cliché, but with reviews it’s 100% true: if you don’t ask you don’t get.

 Think of the restaurant analogy.
 Unless you’re somebody who proactively reviews as a habit, the chances of you leaving a review for a particular restaurant are pretty low – and if you do decide to make an out of character decision to do it, it usually isn’t going to be positive!